 For the audience: To give space for listening.
 American society is bombarded with verbal discourse and verbal processing at every turn.
 While we have a left brain that needs this, we also have a right brain that needs non-literal support through our experience of our own bodies and through artistically evoked empathy.
 Both movement and art are best experienced by deep somatic listening, and this is what I strive to facilitate!

-I am based in Brooklyn, NY.
+I am based in NYC.